fontforge/designwithfontforge.com/en-US/Configuring_FontForge.md

 ## Mac OS X

-To open a long file or folder location path provided below:
+To open a long file or folder location path follow the instructions below:

 1. Copy the path
 2. `⌘ Tab` to switch to Finder